-- 1. Compare strengths and limitations of qualitative, quantitative and mixed-method design research in a collective effort. - 2.
-Demonstrate skills in reviewing literature. - 3.
-Generate problem statement, research objectives and conceptual framework based on literature review. - 4.
-Develop appropriate research design and methodology to achieve research objectives in an ethical manner.
+- 1. Demonstrate skills in reviewing and critique literature using at least one online database/journal. - 2.
+Communicate a research/knowledge gap to the scholarly community by generating and presenting a problem statement, research objectives/questions and conceptual framework. - 3.
+Design methodology to achieve research objectives in an ethical manner.

-Students will explore qualitative, quantitative and mixed-method research in medical education.
+Students will explore qualitative, quantitative and mixed-method research in health professions education.
 At the beginning, students will be introduced to conceptual framework of an education research.
 Then, students learn to construct a researchable problem in health care training institutes which leads to the conceptions of research objectives and questions.
 Next, for qualitative paradigm, students will discuss the qualitative inquiry, data collection techniques, reliability and validity and data analysis.
 For quantitative paradigm, hypotheses, sampling, research designs, instruments, reliability and validity will be discussed.
 Students will be also introduced to mixed-method design research and its differences with quantitative and qualitative research.
 As the course progresses, students will in prepare and present a research proposal.
 Ethical issues on conducting a research will also be discussed.

-- 1. Fraenkel, J. R., Wallen, N. E., & Hyun, H. H. (2015).
+- 1. Creswell, J.W., & Guetterman, T.C.
+(2019).
+Educational research: Planning, conducting and evaluating quantitative and qualitative research (6th ed.).
+Saddle River, New Jersey: Pearson. - 2.
+Fraenkel, J. R., Wallen, N. E., & Hyun, H. H. (2015).
 How to design and evaluate research in education (9th ed.).
-New York: McGraw Hill, Inc. - 2.
-Creswell, J. W. (2014).
-Educational research : Planning, conducting and evaluating quantitative and qualitative research (4th ed.).
-Essex: Pearson Education Limited.
+New York: McGraw Hill, Inc. - 3.
+Merriam, S. B., Tisdell, Elizabeth, J. (2016).
+Qualitative research: a guide to design and implementation (4th ed.).
+San Francisco, California: Jossey-Bass. - 4.
+Patton, M. Q. (2015).
+Qualitative research & evaluation methods: Integrating theory and practice (4th ed.).
+Thousand Oaks, California: SAGE Publications.

-Continuous Assessment: 70% Final Examination:30%
+Continuous Assessment: 100% Final Examination:-

-> MQE7002: Research Project (12 credits)
+MQE7024: Research Project (12 credits)